zanzo420/Loader3/README.md

 This is my loader from Selly, decided to self leak since so many people are already leaking it.
 Enjoy

+# Support

+I have made a new Discord for support: https://discord.gg/J8HNrPG

+My current account is Thaisen#9999

 # Web Files
 For the provided web-file just update the SQL login info and it should work perfectly.